genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-2.markdown

 title: Local Puppet Module Development, Part 2
 ---

-This post is the second in a series on how I go about doing Puppet module development.
+This post is the second in a three-part series on how I go about doing Puppet module development.
 The previous post covered how I setup my development environment.
-This one will cover how I put the things from Part 1 to use to create or update a module.
+This one will cover how I put the things from the first post to use to create or update a module.
 It will also walk through creating a module and then updating it.
-Part 3 will expand on this post by reworking an existing module to use the methodologies from here.
+Part three will expand on this post by reworking an existing module to use the methodologies from here.

 ## Diving in